apollographql/federation-hotchocolate/CONTRIBUTING.md

 #### Unit Tests

-We are using `ApolloGraphQL.Federation.HotChocolate.Tests` project for our unit tests.
+We are using `ApolloGraphQL.HotChocolate.Federation.Tests` project for our unit tests.
 This ensures we have good code coverage and can easily test all cases of schema federation.

 To run tests: